textpattern/textpattern.github.io/tags/category_list.md

 : **Default:** unset, retrieves from all sections.

 `sort="sort value(s)"`
-: How to sort the resulting list.
+: How to sort the resulting category list.
+Specify a value from the ones below, followed by a space and then add either `asc` or `desc` to sort in ascending or descending order, respectively.
 : **Values:** \\
 `id`. \\
 `name`. \\